MarlinFirmware/Marlin/README.md

 The firmware within this repo uses modified versions of the standard Marlin config files created by the talented @thisiskeithb.

-You will also find the latest compiled versions of the TFT firmware which has been customized for use with the B1.
+You will also find the latest compiled version of the TFT firmware which has been customized for use with the B1.

 ## Using this repo.